Initial environment¶

 exists.

-reset_target_state configuration option
+reset_target_state configuration option¶

-defines targeted state of reset
+reset_target_state defines targeted state of reset sub-command.

 What environment to restore.